lishenghui/blades/README.rst

 ::

-   @article{li2023blades,
+    @inproceedings{li2024blades,
-     title={Blades: A Unified Benchmark Suite for Byzantine Attacks and Defenses in Federated Learning}, author= {Li, Shenghui and Ju, Li and Zhang, Tianru and Ngai, Edith and Voigt, Thiemo}, journal={arXiv preprint arXiv:2206.05359},
+    title={Blades: A Unified Benchmark Suite for Byzantine Attacks and Defenses in Federated Learning}, author={Li, Shenghui and Ngai, Edith and Ye, Fanghua and Ju, Li and Zhang, Tianru and Voigt, Thiemo}, booktitle={2024 IEEE/ACM Ninth International Conference on Internet-of-Things Design and Implementation (IoTDI)}, year={2024}
-     year={2023}
     }